tfsjohan/github-copilot-demo-dotnet/Api/readme.md

 > The method will make a http call, so is there something you need to be specific about in the interface and implementation to make that work?

-> Can you avoid having the base url hardcoded in the JokeService class and define in `Program.cs`?
+> Can you avoid having the base url hardcoded in the JokeService class and instead be defined in `Program.cs`?
 Is that something Copilot Chat can help with?

 <details>
 <summary>Example prompt (Autocomplete) for IJokeService</summary>